zackhillman/careers/README.md

 (can use virtualenv here but python package management is a joke, sorry)
 ```
 pip install jupyter pandas
+(might have to use python -m pip install jupyter pandas)
 jupyter notebook
 (navigate to exploration.ipynb and click run)
 ```